 - The biggest congestion point is the top of the boat ramp.
 Don’t park and unload right in front of the ramp and expect other groups to be happy with you.
 Find a spot away from the ramp to rig and then drag the boats over when ready.
 Don’t be afraid to use a lowering line to control a boat’s descent down the ramp if you don’t have enough able-bodied hands.

 - Don’t park your entire fleet of boats along the shoreline, make groups of them and have some boats behind others to give other groups some space to also reach the beach.
-Seven launches can mean at least 40 boats in the eddy.
+The USFS reports an average of 49 rafts using the eddy per day.